Information for Teachers and Administrators

 Teacher Compensation & Roles and Expectations

 The EvCC courses are considered part of the teacher's contracted work.
 S/he is paid by the school district.
 EvCC pays the teacher a stipend for attending the mandatory fall meeting, professional development activity and other administrative work associated with participating in the program.
-The teacher responsibilities and expectations are outline in the inter-agency agreement between EvCC and the school district.
+The teacher responsibilities and expectations are outlined in both the High School Teacher Handbook and in the inter-agency agreement between EvCC and the school district.
 Click here to read the agreement template.

 Payroll dates for the 2012-13 year are: